10 Powerful Productivity Tips for Remote Workers

 Option 2.
 Rested and Productive

 If I’m rested, I’m alert, creative, and productive.
 With this option, I could get 8 hours of work done in 4 hours (hypothetically).
-That means, I can take the rest of the day off to enjoy it.
+That means I can take the rest of the day off to enjoy it.

-Not only can we see the importance of getting a good sleep but we can also see why sometimes it may be worthwhile to sleep that extra hour if it means it will save you 4 hours worth of productivity.
+Not only can we see the importance of getting a good sleep, but we can also see why sometimes it may be worthwhile to sleep that extra hour if it means it will save you 4 hours worth of productivity.

-Create a Powerful Morning Routine
+2. Create a Powerful Morning Routine for Remote Workers

 The first 30 minutes of our day can have a profound impact on how the rest of our day goes.
 I know this from first-hand experience.
 A powerful morning routine is a complete game-changer, and aside from sleep, the best productivity hack.